aminbiography/Google-Digital-Marketing---E-commerce-Professional-Certificate/Projects/Plan for A or B testing-README.md

 ---

-## **Conclusion:**
+## **Conclusion**

 This A/B testing plan provides Stay Hotel with a structured experiment to validate the effectiveness of a deals-focused headline.
 By comparing the original headline to a revised promotion-driven version, the campaign aims to boost conversions from 2% to 7%.
-If successful, this will demonstrate that aligning ad messaging with customer behavior insights (deal-seeking) can significantly improve campaign performance.
+If successful, this will demonstrate that aligning ad messaging with customer behavior insights (deal-seeking) can significantly improve campaign performance. **Results will be reviewed after 30 days to determine whether the revised headline should be adopted across campaigns.**

 ---